 Risk and Audit Committee

-The Risk and Audit Committee (RAC) performs its duties in accordance with the Rules of Procedure as established by the Supervisory Board in accordance with the provisions of the Code.
-All Supervisory Board members are also members of the Risk and Audit Committee, and are independent within the meaning of the Code.
-The Risk and Audit Committee advises the Supervisory Board and prepares the Supervisory Board's decisions with respect to monitoring the integrity and quality of NS’s financial reporting and the (assessment of the) effectiveness of NS’s internal risk management and control systems.
-The Risk and Audit Committee convenes at least twice a year or as often as it deems necessary, and at least once a year with the external auditor without the Executive Board being present.
+The Risk and Audit Committee (RAC) performs its duties pursuant to the Rules of Procedure as established by the Supervisory Board under the provisions of the Code.
+The RAC advises the Supervisory Board and prepares the Supervisory Board's decisions with respect to monitoring the integrity and quality of NS’s financial reporting and the (assessment of the) effectiveness of NS’s internal risk management and control systems.
+The RAC convenes as often as it deems necessary, and at least once a year with the external auditor without the Executive Board being present.
 The Rules of Procedure stipulate that the RAC must have at least three members.
+The RAC had six members as at 31 December 2021.

 The external auditor is appointed by the General Meeting.
 The external auditor reports to the Supervisory Board and Executive Board on its audit.
 After the examinations and audit, the auditor issues an audit opinion regarding the truth and fairness of the NS financial statements.

-An independent and objective department, the internal audit function provides assurance and conducts consultancy assignments in order to realise added value for and improve the operational activities of the organisation.
-The internal audit function helps the organisation to realise its objectives by evaluating and improving the effectiveness of governance, risk-management and control by means of a systematic and disciplined approach.
-NS Audit falls under the Executive Board; it reports directly to the NS Chair and CEO and discusses the operational affairs of the department.
-NS Audit also reports to the chair of the Risk and Audit Committee.
+NS Audit provides independent and objective assurance and advice on the adequacy of governance, risk management and internal control measures in view of the need to support NS's objectives and promote continuous improvement.
+NS Audit is subordinate to the Executive Board, with the NS Audit Director reporting directly to the Chair and CEO.
+The NS Audit Director also reports to the chair of the RAC.
 The NS Audit Director has direct access to the NS Chair and CEO, the chair of the Risk and Audit Committee, the members of the Executive Board and the external auditor.

-As leaders in sustainable mobility, we willingly take on responsibility for facilitating and realising sustainability in cooperation with partners.
-We do so by having NS business units develop plans and implement activities on the strategic themes of climate, circularity and inclusion.
-Policy and investment proposals must include assessments of their impact on sustainability.
-The Council for Sustainable Business Practices is NS's policy preparation body for sustainability issues.
+The Council for Sustainable Business Practices is NS's policy and decision preparation body for sustainable enterprise.
 The Council is comprised of the business unit and staff department directors and its meetings are chaired by the Member of the Board for Commerce & Development.
-It receives advice from the Sustainable Business Practices Working Group, which includes representatives of the business units and staff departments.
-The Sustainable Business Practices Staff Department supports the Council, the Working Group and the business units, coordinating and stimulating the desired developments.
 Where necessary, proposed decisions and policies are submitted for approval to the Executive Board.
 Progress and development in sustainability results are monitored and managed through the regular planning, control and reporting cycle.
-The Sustainable Business Practices Council periodically discusses the KPI reports on sustainability results.
+The Council for Sustainable Business Practices periodically discusses the KPI reports on sustainability results.
 In accordance with the Code, the Executive Board is responsible for the aspects of Corporate Social Responsibility that are relevant to NS.
 The Executive Board reports on this to the Supervisory Board and the General Meeting.